IdkwhatImD0ing/Obsidian-Vault/Artificial Intelligence/Problem, Search, and Heuristics.md

 ### Iterative Improvement:

 Keep one single current state, then try to improve it.
+If path is not revelant, dont need to keep track of it.

+### Hill Climbing

+Iteratively maximize "value" of current state, by replacing with successor with highert value, as long as its possible.

+Problem: May get stuck in local extrema

+Solution: Simulated Annealing
+From current, pick random successor.
+If better, choose that.

+If not, do not give up, flip a coin and accept the successor with a given probability.
+But gradually decrise size and frequency.

+### Genetic Algorithm

+Large complex space
+Hard to find solution

+What if you made a huge population and chose the best ones.
+Then use natural selection to find the best ones.